webrecorder/browsertrix-crawler/README.md

 1. Run `docker pull webrecorder/browsertrix-crawler`
 2. `docker run -v $PWD/crawls:/crawls/ -it webrecorder/browsertrix-crawler crawl --url [URL] --generateWACZ --text --collection test`
-3. The crawl will now run and progress of the crawl will be output to the console.
+3. The crawl will now run and logs in [JSON Lines](https://jsonlines.org/) format will be output to the console.
 Depending on the size of the site, this may take a bit!
 4. Once the crawl is finished, a WACZ file will be created in `crawls/collection/test/test.wacz` from the directory you ran the crawl!
 5. You can go to [ReplayWeb.page](https://replayweb.page) and open the generated WACZ file and browse your newly crawled archive!